CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

     - You can ignore the rest of the variables after `## For running locally`.
       These don't influence the build, they will be used later to run your image.

-2. Pull or build the generic images.
+2. Pull or build the generic image.
-   These are the runtime (`run`) and development (`dev`) images with root as user.
+   This is the image with root as user.
-   The runtime images will be used to run the code in an unattended way.
-   The dev image has additional utilities that facilitate development in the container.
-   They will be named according to the image name in your `.env`.
+   It will be named according to the image name in your `.env`.
-   They will be tagged with `<platform>-run-latest-root` and `<platform>-dev-latest-root` and if you're building them, they will also be tagged with the latest git commit hash `<platform>-run-<sha>-root` and `<platform>-dev-<sha>-root`.
+   It will be tagged with `<platform>-root-latest` and if you're building it, it will also be tagged with the latest git commit hash `<platform>-root-<sha>` and `<platform>-root-<sha>`.
-    - Pull the generic images if they're available.
+    - Pull the generic image if it's available.
       ```bash
       # Pull the generic image if available.
       ./template.sh pull_generic TODO ADD PULL_IMAGE_NAME (private or public).